custyblak/Phishing-Mail-Analyses/README.md

 <img src="https://imgur.com/ipQHnV9.png" height="100%" width="80%"> <img src="https://imgur.com/Pim5SY8.png" height="100%" width="80%">
 <br />

 However, under the **behaviour** tab, it is observed that some sandbox identified multiple malicious activities upon scanning the file to which the hash value belongs to.
+So, let's use [Any.run]()

 <p align="center">
 <img src="https://imgur.com/ENqSMRb.png" height="100%" width="80%">